20 Must-Do Bucket List Experiences in Victoria to Explore in 2026

 Formula 1 Australian Grand Prix: Melbourne at Full Throttle

-Every March, Melbourne revs up as the Formula 1 Australian Grand Prix transforms Albert Park into a high-speed battleground.
-The city sheds its laid-back charm for four days of roaring engines, champagne showers, and trackside spectacle.
-Die-hard fan or just there for the atmosphere, the energy is contagious—think celebrity-studded paddocks, buzzing pop-up bars, and a soundtrack of turbocharged adrenaline.
-Then, the main event: 20 of the world’s fastest machines launching into the first corner.
-As the chequered flag drops, Melbourne keeps the party going, proving the Grand Prix is more than a race—it’s an experience.
+Every March, Melbourne revs up as the Formula 1 Australian Grand Prix transforms Albert Park into a high-speed theatre.
+The city trades its laid-back ease for four days of roaring engines, champagne sprays and trackside colour.
+Die-hard fan or just there for the spectacle, the atmosphere is contagious — celebrity-studded paddocks, pop-up bars, a soundtrack of turbocharged adrenaline.
+Then the main event: 20 of the world’s quickest machines catapulting into the opening corner.
+When the chequered flag falls, Melbourne keeps the celebration rolling, making the Grand Prix feel far bigger than a race.

 March 2026